pitt-rssl/pitt-rssl.github.io/content/research/env_monitoring.md

 option to participate in a Slack-based discussion group to collectively make sense of the data.

-Abhishek Viswanathan was recently awarded a [Year of Data and Society](https://www.yearofdataandsociety.pitt.edu/) grant, together with Amy Babay and Rosta Farzan, to engage community members in analyzing the data produced in the pilot project through a series of workshops focused on data
+Abhishek Viswanathan was awarded a [Year of Data and Society](https://www.yearofdataandsociety.pitt.edu/) grant, together with Amy Babay and Rosta Farzan, to engage community members in analyzing the data produced in the pilot project through a series of workshops focused on data